 Typical Offer: A relevant Foundation Degree as well as working in an appropriate setting

 What You Will Study

-This course comprises of four 30 credit modules, to be completed in a minimum of one year and a maximum of two years, depending on the number of modules completed each year.
+This course comprises of four 30 credit modules, to be completed in one year.

 The Progression Route offers opportunities to critically evaluate practice through a detailed analysis of the systems, procedures and changes that contribute to your field of study.
 This course will promote your professional formation as a reflective practitioner and modules will cover topics such as leading people and teams, promoting quality, new models of practice and contemporary issues such as current political and social trends.

-In addition, the undertaking of an independent research study will support your continuing development as a leading practitioner within the children’s workforce.
+In addition, the undertaking of an independent research study will support your continuing development as a leading practitioner.

 There is a variety of assessment methods which are spread out throughout the academic year.
 These include a peer-led seminar, essay, a group discussion, portfolio and research report.
 All assessments allow you to reflect on your practice and theory as you evidence your learning.

-You will normally have 240 HE credits from a Foundation degree or an HE Diploma in a relevant field of study such as Education.
-However, if you have alternative qualifications please contact our Admissions team for advice on +44 (0) 1522 583658 or email email@example.com.
+- Applicants will typically have 240 HE credits from a Foundation degree or an HE Diploma in a relevant field of study.

 Accreditation for Prior Learning